CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

 <center> ![Xcode build location settings](https://img.skitch.com/20120426-chmda3m5suhcfrhjge6brjhesk.png) </center>

 * If you tried to submit app to App Store, and found that "Product" > "Archive" produce nothing in "Organizer":
     * In Xcode "Build Settings", find "Skip Install".
 Set the value for "Release" to "NO" on your application target.
 Build again and it should work.

 _Different Xcode versions can have various problems.
 Ask for help and tell us what version you're using._

-### Running into build failures after migrating to Xcode 5 and CocoaPods 0.25.0?

-This applies to users migrating projects from Xcode 4, or are still using Xcode 4.

-1. The Pods Xcode project now sets the `ONLY_ACTIVE_ARCH` build setting to `YES` in the `Debug` configuration.
-You _will_ have to set the same on your project/target, otherwise the build _will_ fail.
-2. Ensure your project/target has an `ARCHS` value set, otherwise the build _will_ fail.
-3. When building a **iOS** project from the command-line, with the `xcodebuild` tool that comes with Xcode 4, you’ll need to completely disable this setting by appending to your build command: `ONLY_ACTIVE_ARCH=NO`.

 ### Can I workaround ‘Duplicate Symbol’ errors with static libraries?